 - Complete one subject at a time before moving to the next.

 - Solve previous year question papers regularly to identify recurring concepts.
+Refer to NEET PG Previous Year Question Papers for practice.

 - Maintain a separate notebook for tricky questions and clinical pearls.